DEKHTIARJonathan/FeedCrunch.IO/README.md

 |*Patent use*     |                |*Same license*                 |
 |*Private use*    |                |*State changes*                |

-# 1. How to Install the development server
+## 1. How to Install the development server

 ### 1.1.
+Create and launch the databases servers

-Create a PostgreSQL database
+#### 1.1.1 Create a PostgreSQL database

+#### 1.1.2 Create a RabbitMQ database

 ### 1.2.
 Install Python 3.6

-To my opinion, the Python distribution from Continuum Analytics Anaconda is an **absolute go-to**: https://www.continuum.io/downloads
+To my opinion, the Python distribution from Continuum Analytics Anaconda is an **absolute go-to**: https://www.continuum.io/downloads.
+You can download this version and install it.

 ### 1.3.
 Rename the file ".env.dist" to ".env"

 ```sh
 mv .env.dist .env
 ```